OzzyOzmen/MicroServiceProject/README.md

 # MicroServiceProject
-<p> This is an example of MicroService for getting idea how to create it and configuring.
+<p> This is an example of MicroService to get idea how to create it and configuring.
 Also i will update it day by day, so repository is still continuing.</p>

 <p> Road Map : </p>
 <p> 1-  I will add more comment lines to the project to make it more understandable.</p>